 Memorize this scale pattern before proceeding with the rest of this lesson.

-Scales are not different patterns of notes useful just as an exercise.
+Scales are not different patterns of notes that are only useful as an exercise.

 Rather, they are patterns of notes that the great composers have found to work to create great music.

-Each scale has a different sound, a different flavour.
+Each scale has a different sound and a different flavour.